MetOffice/CSET/docs/source/contributing/getting-started.rst

 Updating tooling
 ------------------

-If you have been running with your conda environment for some time it might be worth recreating your it from newer lock files to get the latest tools.
+If it has been some time since you created your conda environment it might be worth recreating it to get the latest tools and dependencies.

 .. code-block:: bash